By now, most business owners will have heard more than they want to about the General Data Protection Regulation, commonly referred to as GDPR.

 If, at any time, a business wishes to use collected data for some purpose not originally agreed upon, they must get new permission for this re-purposing of data from all those whose data they wish to use in a way not originally described and agreed upon.

 What Happens if Businesses Do Not Comply with GDPR?

-Well, think again.
+If you think that your business can simply ignore the introduction of the GDPR and continue as before, well, think again.
 Any company that is found not to be complying with regulations of GDPR can be penalized with heavy fines, unless the company is exempt due to Article 30 (see below).
 In fact, many businesses are not yet ready for GDPR because they figure this legislation will not influence their company.

 What about Article 30 Exemptions?